RedBirdRacing/ee_sw_vcu_2025/Readme.md

 ## Reverse Mode:
 Although banned by rules, a reverse mode exist for testing purposes ***ONLY***.
-In reverse, the buzzer sounds every `REVERSE_BEEP_CYCLE_TIME`
+In reverse, the buzzer sounds every `REVERSE_BEEP_CYCLE_TIME` ms.
-The button simply attempts to switch Reverse and Forward.
+The button simply attempts to switch between forward and reverse.
 Conditions are checked before mode is switched.
 1. brake is pressed
 2. throttle is off